-Studies show that as the economy grows, so does the rate of mortgages.
-According to the home buying institute, the 30-year mortgage rates will increase by up to 4.4% by the end of the year.
-Moving from one home to the other can set you into a financial crisis as you try to navigate through two mortgages.
+Studies show that as the economy grows, so do mortgage rates.
+According to the home buying institute, 30-year mortgage rates will increase by up to 4.4% by the end of the year.
+Moving from one home to another can put you into a financial squeeze as you try to navigate through two mortgages.

-If your family has outgrown the current dream house, moving to a new one is a wise move.
-Therefore, if you get a competitive contingent offer, it will make the buying and selling process easy.
-If you are new to the term, you need to understand what a contingency means and its significance in real estate.
+Therefore, if you make a contingent offer and can get the seller to accept it, it will make the buying and selling process easy.
+If you are new to the term, we can help you understand what a contingency means and its significance in real estate.

 What Does Contingent Mean?

-Buying a house contingent on selling yours means that you will only buy a house after your current home sells.
-In this case, your realtor will add the home offer in the contingency clause.
+Buying a house contingent on selling yours means that you will only buy a new house after your current home sells.
 The main objective of contingencies is to ensure buyers are protected from paying two mortgages.

 When signing the contingency agreement, it is essential to note that it works in three ways:

 • Your contract for the new home goes forward only if you find a buyer for your current home

 • If you don’t find a buyer with the specified timeframe, the buying contract of the new home becomes void.

 • Sellers can put a kick-out clause into the contract.
 This clause guarantees that if a seller finds a new buyer and you are yet to find a buyer for your house, they give you 72 hours to either continue or drop out of the contract.

 Understand the Contract Details of Buying Contingent on Selling